CppMicroServices/rfcs/text/0000-Bundle-Load-API.md

 1) fetches a resolved symbols in a Bundle's shared library with the intent of calling exported functions
 2) does not require the users of this API to write any OS specific code e.g DS would only call bundle.GetSymbol() instead of using native OS calls
+3) does not change the bundle lifecyle state when a symbol is retrieved

 ## Detailed design